JV Boys Basketball

 Added Cervantes: "(The homer and lead) gave me that boost I needed for the whole game."

-(Selected by media)
+ALL-TOURNAMENT TEAM(Selected by media)

 Most Outstanding Player: Danielle Cervantes, Campbell